-The National Institute of Standards and Technology does not mess around, of course, and when the organization publishes new rules, it’s best to just comply and move forward.
+The National Institute of Standards and Technology does not mess around, of course, and when the organization publishes new recommended requirements, it’s best to just comply and move forward.

-NIST ordered some new rules, and the deadline for manufacturers to comply with Special Publication 800-171 is fast approaching — December 31, a little more than 13 weeks away.
+NIST published some new recommendations, and the deadline for manufacturers to comply with Special Publication 800-171 is fast approaching — December 31, a little more than 13 weeks away.

 If 800-171 affects you — and, for the record, it affects any manufacturer who works with controlled unclassified information (CUI) from certain government agencies, most notably the Department of Defense (DoD), the General Services Administration (GSA) and NASA — you’ve probably already at least started the process of an assessment and an update.
 If you haven’t, well, time is short, according to Matt Kozloski, vice president of professional services at Kelser, a Connecticut-headquartered IT consulting firm.